 Solutions To Environmental Problems

-Solutions to Environmental Problems (STEP) courses bring together students, faculty, staff and community partners in interdisciplinary discussion and action to advance sustainability.
+Solutions to Environmental Problems (STEP) courses bring together students, faculty, staff and community partners in discussion and action to advance sustainability.
 STEP courses educate students about environmental problems through an interdisciplinary approach and foster leadership values, skills and abilities by engaging students in collective, solution-oriented projects.

 STEP began in 2007 with a course on Biodiesel.
 Student projects in STEP: Biodiesel over several semesters led to today’s Searle Biodiesel Lab.
 STEP courses currently rotate between two topics: Food Systems and Water.

-STEP courses are unique in their interdisciplinary, experiential design
+STEP courses are unique in design

-Five premises inform STEP course design:
+Five premises inform STEP course design.

-- environmental problems are complex and multidisciplinary
+- Environmental problems are complex and multidisciplinary.

-- solution-oriented actions occur on multiple social scales
+- Solution-oriented actions occur on multiple social scales.

-- solving environmental problems requires understanding and skills development in multiple learning dimensions
+- Solving environmental problems requires understanding and skills development in multiple learning dimensions.

-- students have differing strengths, weaknesses, interests and learning styles
+- Students have differing strengths, weaknesses, interests and learning styles.

-- much learning occurs through experience
+- Learning occurs through experience.